Southern Italy: Culture

 Southern Italy has many major tourist attractions, such as the Palace of Caserta, the Amalfi Coast, Pompeii, Sassi di Matera, Trulli di Alberobello and other archaeological sites (many of which are protected by UNESCO).
 There are also many ancient Greek cities in southern Italy, such as Sybaris and Paestum, which were founded several centuries before the start of the Roman Republic.
 Some of its beaches, woodlands and mountains are preserved in several National Parks; a major example is the Pollino, between Basilicata and Calabria, that hosts the largest national park in Italy.

-In recent years, southern Italy has experienced a revival of its traditions and music, such as the Neapolitan song and the tarantella.
+Into the 21st century, southern Italy experienced a revival of its traditions and music, such as the Neapolitan song and the tarantella.